-Roughly €15 million per year is invested in professional business support and innovation services
+Roughly €15 million per professional business support and innovation making it the largest transport technology park in Europe.

-Tech companies in Cambridge turn over £13bn per year
+Tech companies in Cambridge turn over £13bn peryear

 Mira Technology Park, in the Midlands is at the heart of the UK's automotive and aerospace industries and encourages development within the transport sector.
+The park spans over 340 hectares